ajitesh123/job_description/README.md

 # JobDescription Crew

 Welcome to the JobDescription Crew project, powered by [crewAI](https://crewai.com).
-This template is designed to help you set up a multi-agent AI system with ease, leveraging the powerful and flexible framework provided by crewAI.
-Our goal is to enable your agents to collaborate effectively on complex tasks, maximizing their collective intelligence and capabilities.
+This project helps you generate professional job postings using a multi-agent AI system that researches, writes, and reviews job descriptions while considering company culture and industry requirements.

 ## Installation

 Ensure you have Python >=3.10 <=3.13 installed on your system.
-This project uses [UV](https://docs.astral.sh/uv/) for dependency management and package handling, offering a seamless setup and execution experience.
+This project uses [UV](https://docs.astral.sh/uv/) for dependency management and package handling.

 First, if you haven't already, install uv: